codeWithUtkarsh/reply/SETUP_GUIDE.md

-# Preply Video Learning - Step-by-Step Setup Guide
+# PrepLM Video Learning - Step-by-Step Setup Guide

-This guide will walk you through setting up the Preply Video Learning Platform from scratch.
+This guide will walk you through setting up the PrepLM Video Learning Platform from scratch.

 ## Prerequisites Checklist